karlsruhedraw/KaDraw/README.md

 # KaDraw
-This the open source graph drawing package KaDraw (Karlsruhe Graph Drawing).
+This is the open source graph drawing package KaDraw (Karlsruhe Graph Drawing).